 How Are Assault Charges Defined In The State Of Maryland?

 Misdemeanor assault in Maryland has been merged with battery.
-There are three different ways that the state can prove a misdemeanor assault and that’s either a battery, which is an unconsented or offensive touching of another; an attempted battery; or intent to frighten, where you don’t actually need physical contact between the two parties.
+There are three different ways that the state can prove a misdemeanor assault, including battery, which is an unconsented or offensive touching of another; and attempted battery; or intent to frighten, where you don’t actually need physical contact between the two parties.
 The defendant commits an act with the intent to place the victim in immediate physical harm and the victim is aware of that.
 Felony assault in the state of Maryland is serious physical injury to another or a misdemeanor assault with a firearm.

 Does The Degree Of Injury An Alleged Victim Suffers Impact An Assault Charge?